 Will my child feel anything?

 There is no pain associated with having an X-ray.
-Sometimes your child may be in an uncomfortable position for a very short time, depending on the area being imaged.
+Your child may be in an uncomfortable position for a very short time, depending on the imaging area.

 What happens after the exam?